-- 10,228,094 shares of common stock that could be issued upon the exercise of options outstanding as of November 13, 2000 at a weighted average exercise price of \$4.62 per share; - 10,542,090 shares of common stock that could be issued upon exercise of warrants outstanding as of November 13, 2000 at a weighted average exercise price of \$2.79 per share; - 5,781,883 shares of common stock that could be issued in the future under our stock option plans as of November 13, 2000; and - 1,500,000 shares of common stock that could be issued in the future under our 2000 employee stock purchase plan.
+- 10,228,094 shares of common stock that could be issued upon the exercise of options outstanding as of November 15, 2000 at a weighted average exercise price of \$4.62 per share; - 10,542,090 shares of common stock that could be issued upon exercise of warrants outstanding as of November 15, 2000 at a weighted average exercise price of \$2.79 per share; - 5,781,883 shares of common stock that could be issued in the future under

+- 1,500,000 shares of common stock that could be issued in the future under our 2000 employee stock purchase plan.

 To the extent that any of our these options or warrants are exercised or shares are issued, there will be further dilution to new public investors.
-See

-"Capitalization," "Management -- Compensation Plans," "Description of Securities," and notes 8 and 9 of notes to consolidated financial statements contained elsewhere in this prospectus.
+See "Capitalization," "Management -- Compensation Plans," "Description of Securities," and notes 8 and 9 of notes to consolidated financial statements contained elsewhere in this prospectus.